 The quest for the perfect digital radio system continues.

 The Fall convention cycle afforded an overview of the state of digital radio and consumer awareness of it.

 It appears the Ibiquity team has found a good solution to the audio encoding problem.

 The saga of LPFM is old news to broadcasters today, but to LPFM supporters, the struggle for a widespread LPFM service continues.

-The NAB Radio Show in review.
+The 2003 NAB Radio Show nearly misses a great opportunity.